dalgwen/textcommand/README.md

 # textcommand
 Java framework/library designed to run arbitrary code, triggered by sending text command in natural langage.
-The text can come from various interface (http, dbus, and more soon).
+The text can come from various interface (http, dbus, sms, and more soon).

 Simple use case :
 Start by coding your functions with the proper annotation :